-Selecting the soft key under the Arrow will display the Engine and Tachometer RPM gauge.
+Selecting the soft key under the Arrow will display the Engine and Tachometer RPM and the DPF Outlet Gas Temperature gauge screen.

 The RPM gauge displays engine RPM with the red arrow (arrow #1) and the blade RPM with the red line pointer (arrow #2).